La Clusaz: Overview

 In 1902, the opening of the road connecting Annecy and the Thônes Valley with the Aravis Valley allowed La Clusaz (formerly a small and remote village) to become a tourist centre for summer and winter sports.

 In 1956, the first cable car was introduced.
 The commune of La Clusaz is classified a winter sports resort and of alpinism per decree of 18 June 1969.
 The first luge was added in 1985, before the first snow cannon in 1994.
-La Clusaz is part of the Aravis skiing area which it shares with the neighbouring resort of Le Grand-Bornand to offer a total of 220 km of pistes.
+La Clusaz is part of the Aravis skiing area which it shares with the neighbouring resort of Le Grand-Bornand to offer a total of 220 km of pistes. it will host cross-country skiing for the 2030 Winter Olympics and Para cross-country skiing for the 2030 Winter Paralympics.

 Geography

 The commune of Clusaz is located 32 km to the east of Annecy, in the Aravis Valley.
 There are a number of different lakes nearby, the best known of which is the Lac des Confins.

 Toponymy

 As with many polysyllabic Arpitan toponyms or anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.